arthur-thuy/LLM-virtual-pretesting/docs/discussion_results.md

 # Discussion results

+# Overview of configs

+Contextual settings:
+- "replication_miscon_valsmall_kt_20250818-153513"
+- "replication_miscon_vallarge_kt_20250819-115545"
+- "replication_miscon_test_kt_20250819-192630"

+Non-contextual settings:
+- "replication_miscon_vallarge_kt_nocontext_XXX"
+- "replication_miscon_test_kt_nocontext_XXX"

+=> both test results should be merged into "replication_miscon_test_kt_merged_XXX"

+In density plots, we can see that the plot over all configs aligns well with the student correctness, which directly hints to Multi-LLM simulation.
+However, this is not the avenue we want to pursue.

 # Running configs on test

 Should we keep the best student prompt and teacher prompt configuration for each model?